-Goree Cemetery Association. this week.
-The meeting is to be held at the Lanningham Hardware store on Monday night, April 3rd.

-Forrest Daniell and Floyd Coffman of Littlefield were busi- of Memphis were week end visness visitors in Goree the first part of the week.
-Mr. and Mrs. E. W. Norris returned to Littlefield with them for a visit.
+Notice has been given of the Norris Price of Dallas are visitregular monthly meeting of the ing Mr. and Mrs. Walter Price Goree Cemetery Association. this week.
+The meeting is to be held at the Lanningham Hardware store on were Fort Worth visitors Sun-Monday night, April 3rd.
+Everyone is urged to attend Mr. J. C. Morton was taken this meeting.
+Forrest Daniell and Floyd Coffman of Littlefield were business visitors in Goree the first itors with relatives in Goree. part of the week.
+Mr. and Mrs.

+E. W. Norris returned to Little-

+field with them for a visit.

-Mr. and Mrs. W. L. Stewart returned Tuesday from Sherman where they visited Mr. Stewart's sister, Mrs. Alma Jones, who has been quite ill Wichita hospital Tuesday.
+Mr. and Mrs. W. L. Stewart returned Tuesday from Sherman where they visited Mr. Stewart's sister, Mrs. Alma Jones, who has been quite ill